microsoft/multi-modal-customer-service-agent/voice_agent/README.md

 2. Train an intent_detection model with a SLM using Azure AI Studio.
 Check [the training data](./intent_detection_model)
 ### 2. Setting up the environment
 The app needs to know which service endpoints to use for the Azure OpenAI and Azure AI Search.
 The following variables can be set as environment variables, or you can create a ".env" file in the "app/backend/" directory with this content.

+The voice agent relies on a fine-tuned SLM deployment to classify intent.
+If you do not have this deployment available then you can use an Azure OpenAI gpt-4o-mini deployment, which has low enough latency to simulate the classifier model.
+You'll likely find that latency is not quite low enough to avoid the real-time model responding and being cut off once the new agent is assigned.
+To use gpt-4o-mini leave the `INTENT_SHIFT_API_*` env variables empty and supply `AZURE_OPENAI_4O_MINI_DEPLOYMENT`.

    ```
 AZURE_OPENAI_RT_ENDPOINT=wss://YOUR_OPENAI_INSTANCE.openai.azure.com
 AZURE_OPENAI_RT_DEPLOYMENT=gpt-4o